CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 These dev libraries will help with the installation steps on psycopg2

-4. We can now finally start with the app.
-Create a django app using:
+4. We can now finally start with the project.
+Create a django project using:
 ```bash
 (django):$ django-admin startproject project
 (django):$ ls